Search The Archive

 A memorial page honouring Richard Walton can be visited online at the Canadian Virtual War Memorial.

-Alfred Frank Warn was born in Christchurch, Hampshire, England in November, 1889.
-Prior to the war Warn emigrated to Canada.
-He enlisted with the 75th Battalion in August, 1915 at Niagara-on-the-Lake.
+Alfred Frank Warn was born in Christchurch, Hampshire, England, in November 1889.
+Prior to the war Warn immigrated to Canada.
+He enlisted with the 75th Battalion in August 1915, at Niagara-on-the-Lake.
 The collection currently consists of one photograph of Warn.

 Sergeant Ralph Beverly Watson (a.k.a.
 Joseph Ralph Watson), Canadian Army Medical Corps, was the author of the 1918 book Letters of a Canadian Stretcher Bearer.
 The book's letters, along with more information on Sgt.
 Watson, can be found in the Special Items Collections section of the website.

-Ludlow Jackson Weeks was born in Truro, Nova Scotia in September, 1899.
-Weeks enlisted with the No. 10 Halifax Siege Battalion in Halifax in May, 1917, having previously been rejected for being underage.
+Ludlow Jackson Weeks was born in Truro, Nova Scotia, in September 1899.
+Weeks enlisted with the No. 10 Halifax Siege Battalion in Halifax in May 1917, having previously been rejected for being underage.
 He served overseas in 1918.
 The collection currently consists of more than forty letters, as well as postcards and photographs.

 Albert Edward Wellman was born in Rawdon Township, Ontario, in July 1895.
 Wellman enlisted with the 155th Battalion in December 1916 in Marmora, Ontario.
 He served overseas with the Princess Patricia's Canadian Light Infantry until his discharge at the end of the war.
 The collection currently consists of six letters and three postcards.

-Murray Welsh, DCM, was born in Kincardine, Ontario in August, 1889.
+Murray Welsh, DCM, was born in Kincardine, Ontario, in August 1889.
 Welsh enlisted with the Fort Garry Horse in June, 1915.
 He served in France and earned the DCM before his death on March 30, 1918.
 He has no known grave and is commemorated on the Vimy Memorial.
 The collection currently consists of nine letters, photographs, and personal items.

 A